rschristopher/rschristopher.github.io/src/pow/sovereignty/level-5.md

 ## Why Enterprise?

-Enterprise scaling yields reliable sovereign blocks -- producing Bitcoin straight from your farm, free from KYC taint or exchange risks.
-These blocks are pure, enabling custom inscriptions or transaction priority under your command.
+Enterprise scaling yields a handful of blocks per-year -- producing Bitcoin straight from your farm, free from KYC taint or exchange risks.
+These blocks are pure sovereign blocks.

 Finding blocks every 2-3 months creates a steady sovereign supply, shielding against volatility and affirming independence in centralized finance's shadow.
 It's proof-of-work's zenith, forging energy into untouchable wealth.

-Embrace it: enterprise delivers consistent sovereign blocks, anchoring your Bitcoin stance.
+Embrace it: enterprise scaling delivers consistent sovereign blocks, where you control what goes in to the block (and what doesn't).